 Bitdefender Plans and Pricing

-Bitdefender offers 3 annual plans — but only its premium Total Security plan works across all operating systems.
-All of the plans include a limited VPN (Premium Security is the only plan that comes with the unlimited VPN), but Bitdefender’s premium VPN is available at checkout, and it costs less than most competing standalone VPNs.
+Most of the plans include a limited VPN (Premium Security is the only plan that comes with the unlimited VPN), but Bitdefender’s premium VPN is also available at checkout, and it costs less than most competing standalone VPNs.